kristinassong/DuplexDiscovereR-Snakemake/README.md

 ## Installing Snakemake
 Please follow the [instructions](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) to install the Snakemake workflow management tool.
 We recommend using `Conda/Mamba` to install Snakemake.

-This Snakemake workflow has been tested with `v7.32.4`.
+This Snakemake workflow has been tested with `v7.32.4` and Python `v3.11.11`.

+## Python Virtual Environment Requirement
+A virtual environment is required for the last step of this pipeline when merging duplex groups obtained from various samples.
+Once installed, please add the path to `config/config.yaml`.

 ## Downloading FASTQ files from GEO
 This Snakemake workflow includes the following datasets.
 The datasets/samples to be included in the workflow can be modified in `config/config.yaml`.